swiftlang/swift-evolution/proposals/0445-string-index-printing.md

 ### New String API to expose the information in these descriptions

 The information exposed in the index descriptions shown above is mostly retrievable through public APIs, but not entirely: perhaps most importantly, there is no way to get the expected encoding of a string index through the stdlib's public API surface.
-The lack of such an API may encourage interested Swift developers to try retrieving this information by parsing the unstable `description` string, or by bitcasting indices to peek at the underlying bit patterns -- neither of which would be healthy for the Swift ecosystem overall.
+The lack of such an API may encourage interested Swift developers to try retrieving this information by parsing the unstable `debugDescription` string, or by bitcasting indices to peek at the underlying bit patterns -- neither of which would be healthy for the Swift ecosystem overall.
 It therefore is desirable to eventually expose this information as well, through API additons like the drafts below:

 ```swift
 extension String {